 We all need a giggle or two right now, and this late ‘90s comedy starring Cameron Diaz and Ben Stiller delivers epic laughs.
 In case you’re one of the few who’s never seen it, Ted (played by Stiller) and a bunch of other dudes are all in love with Mary (played by Diaz) and do outrageous things to try and win her heart.
 The famous high school prom flashback scene featuring Stiller and Diaz was shot at Plantation’s City Hall.

 Featuring stars Robert De Niro and Billy Crystal, this 1999 comedy is about a brutal mob boss (De Niro) who seeks the help of a psychiatrist (Crystal) after having panic attacks.
-A famous scene where the two explode into a big confrontation—De Niro’s character accusing Crystal’s character of not him curing him in their five-minute session—happens at the historic Wreck Bar, which is located in the now B Ocean Resort.
+A famous scene where the two explode into a big confrontation—De Niro’s character accusing Crystal’s character of not him curing him in their five-minute session—happens at the historic Wreck Bar, located in the now B Ocean Resort.
 The scene highlights the portholes and windows where mermaids swim in the underwater tank, something that still happens today.
 You can catch those famous mermaid shows, and even a burlesque underwater show, on the weekends at the bar.

 Rock of Ages